Specification/Exam Board

 Curriculum Allocation

-Drama is taught for three 100 minute lessons per fortnight.
+Drama is taught in four 100 minute lessons per fortnight.

 Curriculum Period 1: